-- A. Written notice of the procedure for resolving complaints will be provided in each courtroom at the adult client's first appearance.
-The child's attorney must provide written notice of the procedure to a child ten years of age or older or to the caregiver of a child under ten years of age.
-Information regarding the procedure will be available in the clerk's office. - B. Any participant who has a complaint about the performance of an appointed juvenile court attorney may lodge a written complaint with the court hearing the matter (hereinafter, the court), which shall then be provided to the Presiding or Assistant Presiding Judge of the Juvenile Court. - C. The Presiding or Assistant Presiding Judge of the Juvenile Court will review the complaint and forward a copy to the attorney who is the subject of the complaint and the attorney's supervisor if one exists.
+- A. Any party who has a complaint about the performance of an appointed juvenile court attorney may lodge a written complaint with the court hearing the matter (hereinafter, the court), which shall then be provided to the Presiding or Assistant Presiding Judge of the Juvenile Court. - B. The Presiding or Assistant Presiding Judge of the Juvenile Court will review the complaint and forward a copy to the attorney who is the subject of the complaint and the attorney's supervisor if one exists.
 The Presiding or Assistant Presiding Judge of the Juvenile Court will send a letter to the complainant stating that the matter has been brought to the attention of the attorney and the attorney's supervisor if one exists.
-If the matter is not resolved to the satisfaction of the complainant within 30 days, a motion may be made in court to relieve the attorney. - D. Nothing in these rules precludes any person or public agency from pursuing rights afforded them by any other statute or rule of law.
+If the matter is not resolved to the satisfaction of the complainant within 30 days, a motion may be made in court to relieve the attorney. - C. Nothing in these rules precludes any person or public agency from pursuing rights afforded them by any other statute or rule of law.

 (Adopted 1/1/1997; Renum.
 7/1/2001; Rev. 1/1/2002; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2022)
+1/1/2006; Rev. 1/1/2010; Rev. 1/1/2022; Rev. 1/1/2025)